GEOS-DEV/GEOS/src/docs/sphinx/pythonTools/mesh_doctor.rst

 But also prismes up to 11 faces.
 ``geos`` also supports the generic ``VTK_POLYHEDRON``/``42`` elements, which are converted on the fly into one of the elements just described.

-The ``supported_elements`` check will validate that no unsupported element is defined in the input mesh.
+The ``supported_elements`` check will validate that no unsupported element is included in the input mesh.
 It will also verify that the ``VTK_POLYHEDRON`` cells can effectively get converted into a supported type of element.

 .. command-output:: python mesh_doctor.py supported_elements --help